ghuntley/tyk-docs/tyk-docs/content/tyk-on-prem/installation/with-kubernetes/with-kubernetes.md

   - /tyk-on-premises/with-kubernetes
 ---

 There are two main ways to install Tyk on Kubernetes: Via our Helm chart, or using `kubectl`and YAML manifests.
-Since the manual way has been superseded by our [Helm charts](github.com/tykTechnologies/tyk-helm-chart) and the [Tyk-operator](github.com/tykTechnologies/tyk-operator), we have archived the [tyk-kubernetes](https://github.com/TykTechnologies/tyk-kubernetes) reoritory, that suppored it.
-At the moment, it is not under development but you are welcomed to try this method and use the YAML manifist of that repo as a starting point.
+Since the manual way has been superseded by [Tyk Helm charts](github.com/tykTechnologies/tyk-helm-chart) and the [Tyk-operator](github.com/tykTechnologies/tyk-operator), we have archived the [tyk-kubernetes](https://github.com/TykTechnologies/tyk-kubernetes) reoritory, that suppored it.
+At the moment, it is not under development but you can still use this method.

 ## Tyk Helm Chart